karanshergill/Hack-the-Box/pilgrimage.md

 ### Exploit - Magick (Arbitrary File Read): CVE-2022-44268
 The exploit allows to read arbitrary files on the server.
-The suggested exploit has been scripted using rust.
-Using an explot scripted using python.
+The suggested exploit is scripted in rust.
+I will be using an explot scripted in python.
 ```
 https://github.com/kljunowsky/CVE-2022-44268
 ```